 Our online programs are designed for engineers with a passion for their work and who are driven to take ownership over their educations and their careers.
 As an MSU engineering student, you will be challenged to push the boundaries of your knowledge, but you will have the full support of a top-tier education and research institution as well as dedicated expert faculty.

-Our online M.S. in Electrical Engineering is designed to prepare graduates for the challenges of modern electrical engineering and equip engineers with advanced knowledge in topics such as electromagnetic fields, signal processing, robotics, autonomous vehicles, computer architecture, and power control and systems.
+Our online M.S. in Electrical and Computer Engineering is designed to prepare graduates for the challenges of modern electrical and computer engineering and equip engineers with advanced knowledge in topics such as electromagnetic fields, signal processing, robotics, autonomous vehicles, computer architecture, and power control and systems.

 Master of Science in Mechanical Engineering